webtrees/webtrees.github.io/faq/password.md

 	</div>
 </div>

-Copy the file to the webserver and run it by typing the URL into your browser.  e.g. `http://your-site.com/path-to-webtrees/password.php`.
+Copy the file to the web-server and run it by typing the URL into your browser.  e.g. `http://your-site.com/path-to-webtrees/password.php`.

 Remember to delete the file when you are finished.